BEFORE I

 these Dutch women, firmly resolved against the pronounced existence of euthanasia

-clinics.
+clinics without proper safeguards.
+I do still think they should exist for the worst sufferers however.
 For the most difficult cases even enforced comas, enforced with every

 there should be all manner of checks in every health system to see that all is